Mining robots designed for selective extraction

 Mining robot prototype

 “ROBOMINERS set out to develop a robust and versatile modular robotic prototype capable of moving in difficult environments, including underwater.
 Inspired by biology, the team used the movement patterns of insects, worms and fish to design propulsive strategies for the robot.
 They also designed a locomotive technique based on Archimedes’ screw, which proved viable in a number of test environments.
-Locomotion isn’t the robot’s only bio-inspired feature.
+Locomotion is not the robot’s only bio-inspired feature.
 Based on the concept of whiskers, the prototype has sensors attached that help to provide 3D modelling of the area being mined.
-Additionally, spectrometers, mineralogical sensors and geophysical sensors attached to the robot allow it to identify desired minerals for extraction.
-The project team worked on development of the prototype to attain a technology readiness level of 4.
-Tests of the prototype were conducted in the laboratory as well as in simulated settings, and the project made great strides in robotic design and selective mining.
-Field tests have also been carried out to test the main components of the system in a real mine environment.
-Additionally, input from sensors enhanced geologic modelling, and the information obtained can be integrated with prior knowledge from established prospection methods.
+Spectrometers, mineralogical sensors and geophysical sensors attached to the robot allow it to identify desired minerals for extraction.
+The input from these sensors enhanced geological modelling, and the information obtained can be integrated with prior knowledge from established prospection methods.
+The project team worked on the development of the prototype to attain a technology readiness level of 4 or 5.
+Component testing was first conducted in the laboratory as well as in simulated settings, and the project made great strides in robotic design and selective mining.
+Intensive field tests were then carried out to check the system in two real mine environments.
 While research is not yet market-ready, the vision of ROBOMINERS is likely to be a game changer in the mining industry.
 Project manager Claudio Rossi states: “We envision a colony of robotic miners working underground, similar to a small ant colony.
 This approach enhances the resilience and productivity of the mining system, as the swarm-like behaviour enables coordinated and collaborative operations among robots with different functions.”

 Eco-friendly mining solutions